Human Resources 101

 This critically acclaimed business seminar is a two-day program that provides an opportunity to gain the legal knowledge and practical skills to help individuals new to the HR field.
 The program is paced for anyone with new HR responsibilities , including non-HR managers and supervisors, department secretaries, administrators, administrative assistants, or anyone with an interest in gaining HR knowledge and skills.
 Benefits include:

 - Gain a thorough understanding of accepted HR policies and procedures and employment law.

 - Acquire tools to protect your organization from serious risk.

-This 2-day program provides proven, practical applied employment law and effective HR practice education that quickly provides the tools you need in a format you can relate to.
-We've organized this course to give you what you've been looking for--clear, concise information that gives you the practical do's and don'ts of smart employee management.
+This two-day program provides proven, practical applied employment law and effective HR practice education that quickly provides the tools you need in a format you can relate to.
+We've organized this course to give you what you've been looking for — clear, concise information that gives you the practical do's and don'ts of smart employee management.
 In a few enjoyable hours, you'll not only know the steps that help keep an employer out of trouble, you'll understand why best practice makes sense.

 Day One: The Layperson's Short Course on Applied Employment Law

 - The Legal Arena and the Evolution of Employment Law

 - Discrimination — What It Is, What It Is Not